ows-cloud/apps/multicompany_base/README.md

 - multicompany_base.force_security = 1
 -- Update the security every time Odoo is loaded or a module is installed or updated.
 - multicompany_base.force_config = 1
 -- Update for the configuration of all companies every time Odoo is loaded or a module is installed or updated.
 It will also auto-configure a new company.
+The 'Support User' has access to all companies and will do this configuration.

-- multicompany_base.support_user_ext_id = the external ID of a user or False.
+ Hard coded:
--- This user will get access to all new companies.
-The intention is to be able to give support.
+ - SYSTEM_COMPANY_ID = 1

 ## How to manually apply security & configuration?